nixiieee/encoder-for-rag-chatbot/README.md

 Losses (used in experiments):

 - Triplet loss
-- Softmax Margin loss, where $\alpha$, a constant hyperparameter is added in a formula
+- Softmax Margin loss, where $\alpha$, a constant hyperparameter is added in a formula.
 - Softmax Margin loss + relevance score ($r_i$, retrieved from outer scorer model).
 Relevance score is added just like margin $\alpha$.
+The idea behind this loss is to add ranking inside negative and positive classes.

 The best performance was reached with Softmax Margin loss and the context window of last 6 messages.